 Smaller pets may have to deal with a dog with a hardwired prey response, so unless the dog meets the other animal early in life, keep an eye on both of them.

-Odindisa puppies are introduced to a variety of other animals and people, including cats and horses, to provide good foundational experiences.
+Odindisa puppies are introduced to a variety of other animals and people to provide good foundational experiences before they leave for their forever homes.

 From their herding background, they can have a tendency to nip at an ankle when someone jogs past.
 However, this playful nip is never malicious and is a response that has come from years of telling livestock where to go.

-Outside of their nibbles, the breed is not known to be mean or aggressive with people.
+Outside of their nips, the breed is not known to be mean or aggressive with people or dogs.

-They can get a bit boisterous, particularly if they have a lot of energy or are nervous, though less so than other breeds of similar size.
+They can get a bit noisy, particularly if they have a lot of energy or opinions, though less so than other breeds of similar size.

 They will try to sit with or on you while watching television, going to bed, getting your shoes on, and everywhere else.
 They are not for people who don’t enjoy the constant comfort of their dog, as they very much enjoy human interaction and may grow restless without it.